Gertobin11/album-review/README.md

 ### Layout

-THe Layout for this site relies on Flex for the dynmaic layouts.
-Alot of this was learned from [Kevin Powell](https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw).
+THe Layout for this site relies on Flex for the dynmaic layouts.A lot of this was learned from [Kevin Powell](https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw).
 In more static and structured places like index.html grid was used.
-Again I learned most of this from [Kevin Powell](https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw) and also [WEB Dev Simplified]()
+Again I learned most of this from [Kevin Powell](https://www.youtube.com/channel/UCJZv4d5rbIKd4QHMPkcABCw) and also [WEB Dev Simplified](https://www.youtube.com/c/webdevsimplifieds)